 “It was such a beautiful piece of music.
 This was such a treat and an honor for our 8th graders,” she said.

 At that same conference, McGrady was honored as Music Educator of the Year.
 This is the third year in a row that a Bowling Green State University alum received the award.
 The last two winners were George Edge ’79 and Barry Hartz ‘82.

-Several of McGrady’s collegues wrote letters of recommendation to OMEA, including Bernice Schwartz, who worked with her for 14 years.
+Several of McGrady’s colleagues wrote letters of recommendation to OMEA, including Bernice Schwartz, who worked with her for 14 years.
 Schwartz described McGrady as an inspiration for her students.

 “She provides her students with an abundance of opportunities and strives to help every one of them succeed both in and out of the classroom,” she said.